digitalbreed/jquery.fbmessenger/README.md

         .fbMessenger('message', 'bot', 'Really?', { delay: 1000 })
         .fbMessenger('showQuickReplies', [ 'Yes!', 'Maybe...', 'Nope, just wanted to be polite' ], { delay: 2000 })
         .fbMessenger('selectQuickReply', 0, { delay: 1000 })
+        .fbMessenger('showButtonTemplate', 'Do you use button templates?', [ 'Yes', 'No' ], { delay: 1500 })
+        .fbMessenger('selectButtonTemplate', 0, { delay: 2000 })
+        .fbMessenger('showGenericTemplate', [
+          {
+            imageUrl: '/your-first-image.png',
+            title: 'This is the first option.',
+            subtitle: 'You can have a subtitle if you like.',
+            buttons: [
+              'Button 1',
+              'Button 2'
+            ]
+          },
+          {
+            imageUrl: '/your-second-image.png',
+            title: 'This is your second option.
+Subtitle is optional!',
+            buttons: [
+              'Button 3',
+              'Button 4'
+            ];
+          }
+        ], { delay: 2000 })
+        .fbMessenger('scrollGenericTemplate', 1, { delay: 1000 })
+        .fbMessenger('selectGenericTemplate', 0, { delay: 1000 })
         // And trigger the execution
         .fbMessenger('run');
       });